 Road to Scotland

-• The top two sides in every group plus the two third-placed teams with the best record against the top two in their section join Spain and France in the elite round draw on 23 November 2018, with the games in spring 2019.
+• The top two sides in every group plus the two third-placed teams with the best record against the top two in their section join Spain and France in the elite round draw on 23 November 2018, with the games in from 1 to 9 April and 10 to 18 June 2019.

-• Seven teams will eventually qualify for the finals to join Scotland in summer 2019.
+• Seven teams will eventually qualify for the finals to join Scotland in the finals from 16 to 28 July 2019.

 • The finals will act as UEFA's qualifier for the 2020 FIFA U-20 Women's World Cup.